 Lake Institute on Faith & Giving offers two annual public programs: the Thomas H. Lake Lecture and the Lake Distinguished Visitor Program.
 Noteworthy scholars and practitioners are invited to share their research, professional expertise, and personal giving stories.
-Join us at the next annual program to engage in reflection and conversation on ways in which faith inspires and informs giving.

 Thomas H. Lake Lecture